oskaerd/BLE_Mesh/firmware/mesh_sdk/doc/getting_started/dfu_quick_start.md

 ```

-### Step 8.
-Flash the first application on all devices @anchor dfu_configuration_step8
+### 8. Flash the first application on all devices

-@note
-This step assumes that you have built the mesh examples with CMake as described in
+> **Note:** This step assumes that you have built the mesh examples with CMake as described in
 [Building the mesh stack](@ref md_doc_getting_started_how_to_build).
 If you have built them with
 Segger Embedded Studio, you can flash the DFU example directly from the IDE, as described in the
 build-guide, and move on to step 9.